anaxios/nextcloud/README.md

 ### For data persistence
 * -v /my/nextcloud/dir:/var/www/html

 It is sometimes useful to separate the file structure with a little more granularity.
-In particular, by puttig the /var/www/html/data directory on a RAID Disk.
+In particular, by putting the /var/www/html/data directory on a RAID Disk.
 * -v /my/data/dir:/var/www/html/data
 * -v /my/apps/dir:/var/www/html/apps
 * -v /my/config/dir:/var/www/html/config